+The goal for the Company's executive compensation program is to attract, motivate and retain the highest quality executives who will provide leadership for its success in a dynamic, competitive and emerging market.
 The Company's compensation philosophy is to promote a "culture of ownership" among its executives by aligning their interests with those of its stockholders.
 This is best accomplished by:

-- · paying senior executives a base salary commensurate with their backgrounds, special skill sets, responsibilities and competitive practice; - · offering incentive compensation conditioned not only on the executive's individual performance, but also on his or her contribution to the Company's consolidated financial results; and - · making periodic grants of equity awards in order to induce executives to remain in the Company's employment as well as align their interests with those of the Company's stockholders.
+- paying senior executives a base salary commensurate with their backgrounds, special skill sets, responsibilities and competitive practice; - offering incentive compensation conditioned not only on the executive's individual performance, but also on his or her contribution to the Company's consolidated financial results; and - making periodic grants of equity awards in order to induce executives to remain in the Company's employment as well as align their interests with those of the Company's stockholders.